nparks-kenzan/capstan-1/README.md

 ![GCP Process](gcp_process.png)

-Essentially, from your workstation you are using TerraForm to create a service account and to launch and instance that will run a script landed by terraform to perform the creation of the GKE platform, jenkins, and Spinnaker.
+Essentially, from your workstation you are using TerraForm to create a service account.
+K8 cluster and to launch and instance that will run a script landed by terraform to perform the creation of  jenkins and Spinnaker.
 Future versions will also use *declarative pipelines*

 ### Prerequisites